Tharindu-Nuwan/mini-game-pixel-escape/Readme.md

 ### How to Play

 - Frist press the "Enter" key to start the Running.
-- When an barrier comes towards boy, use "Space Bar" to jump over them.
+- When a barrier comes towards boy, use "Space Bar" to jump over them.
 - If you hit on barrier, Game Over.
 - If you score 950 points, You will win.
 - Enjoy the Game!